bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

   credit:
   creditlink:
 ---
-# AzureDisk CSI Drivers on AzureStack Hub Part 1
+# AzureDisk CSI Drivers on AzureStack Hub (AKS) Part 1

 If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using [@ProjectVelero](https://twitter.com/projectvelero) and [DellEMC PowerProtect Datamanager](https://twitter.com/DellEMCProtect).